liam-chalmers/ty-2022/README.md

 [Chalmers Accouning And Consulting](https://chalmersaccounting.ie/) is a Business owned by sole trader and entrepreneur Kay Chalmers.

 #### A week in Chalmers Accounting and Consulting
+I started working with Kay Chalmers on Monday 14th of November.
+-
+On Tuesday 15th of Novmeber i continued to....
+-
+On Wednesday 16th of November i was working with Ewan Chalmers.
+- He tought me how to make a online page on GitHub, i made started this page.
+On Thursday 17th of November i was working with Ewan Chalmers again.
+- I spent the day updating and continuing this page as well as using easy excel.

 #### What i learned
+- I learned how to use some basic functiions on excel.
+-
+-
+-
+-
+-
+-
+-

 #### Learning excel
 - [x] Using [Coursera](https://www.coursera.org/courseraplus?utm_source=gg&utm_medium=sem&utm_campaign=04-CourseraPlus-ESC&utm_content=B2C&campaignid=13433112712&adgroupid=121113573337&device=c&keyword=coursera&matchtype=b&network=g&devicemodel=&adpostion=&creativeid=526383220022&hide_mobile_promogclid=Cj0KCQiA1NebBhDDARIsAANiDD06LgAJbpZv8cfmKSwAxlFTcElUEM8U3GIHOWO1ThkwbpRRPsVB88caAkVeEALw_wcB) i took a course called "Learning to use basic [formulas and functions](https://www.coursera.org/projects/using-basic-formulas-functions-microsoft-excel)"